 This article doesn’t constitute legal advice.
 Please consult a lawyer or accountant in your state to learn more about minimum wage legislation as it applies to your business.

 As a business owner, you have a lot to keep track of.
 Customers, inventory, cash flow.
 And when you start hiring employees, the information you need to know balloons.
 There are a lot of laws and rules for employers — like the minimum wage you need to pay employees.

 To help make that information a little easier to find, we’ve put together this quick guide for Old Line state employers with the latest information on the Maryland minimum wage.

 What is the minimum wage in Maryland?

 As business owners know, Maryland’s minimum wage has been gradually increasing over the past few years.
-The current minimum wage in Maryland is $11 per hour for all businesses, which is $3.75 higher than the federal minimum wage.
+The current minimum wage in Maryland is $11.75 per hour for businesses with 15 or more employees and $11.60 for small businesses with 14 or fewer employees.
 However, some employees exempt from this minimum wage rate include:

 Tipped employees who earn more than $30 per month in tips must be paid at least $3.63 per hour, and this amount plus tips must equal at least the state minimum wage.

 - Employees of amusement and recreational establishments (who meet certain requirements) must be paid at least 85 percent of the state minimum wage or $7.25, whichever is higher.